litmuschaos/v1-litmus-docs/docs/resources.md

  - Anatomy of a chaos experiment
 - The detailed workflow of a chaos engine

-Litmus is your one-stop toolset to carry out Chaos Engineering for Kubernetes applications.
-One of the most important tools for Kubernetes Developers, SREs, and DevOps engineers to ensure resilient Kubernetes infrastructure.

 Check the video <a href="https://www.youtube.com/watch?v=L38gBn8eEHw&list=PLmM1fgu30seVGFyNIEyDgAq6KnzgW2p3m&index=3&t=6s">here

 </a>